 The bellbird and tūī belong to the Meliphagidae or honeyeater family.

 Bellbirds are around 20 centimetres long, and dull coloured – olive and black with a red eye.
-Males weigh 34 grams and females 26 grams.
+Males have a purple head and weigh 34 grams; females weigh 26 grams and have a narrow pale stripe from the bill below the eye.
 The males in particular are bossy and intimidate smaller birds.
 Adults sometimes make a loud whirring noise with their wings as they fly.
-Females have a narrow stripe from the bill below the eye.

 Male bellbirds defend trees that contain prized foods, refusing access to stitchbirds and even female bellbirds.
 But they do let in their own mate during the breeding season.
 Tūī are even more stroppy.
 They pursue would-be trespassers (including bellbirds), shouting their alarm call, flapping, clacking their bills and even dive-bombing.
 They sometimes form aggressive mobs.